rkapl123/DBAddin/docs/DBFuncs.md

 #### Creating configurations

-There is a helping script ("createTableViewConfigs.vbs") to create a DBListFetch with a "select TOP 10000 * from ..." for all tables and views in a given database (In order for that script to work, the ADO driver has to support the "OpenSchema" method of the connection object).
+There is a helping script ("createTableViewConfigs.vbs") to create a DBListFetch with a standard query `SELECT TOP 10000 * FROM <Table/View>` for all tables and views in a given database (In order for that script to work, the ADO driver has to support the "OpenSchema" method of the connection object).
 The working of that script is quite simple: It takes the name of the folder it is located in, derives from that the database name by excluding the first character and opens the schema information of that database to retrieve all view and table names from that.
-These names are used to build the config files (XCL).
+These names are used to build the config files (extension .xcl).

 Other users can simply look up those config files with the hierarchical menu "DBConfigs", which is showing all config files under the ConfigStoreFolder (set in the global settings).
 Using folders, you can build categorizations of any depth here.